SKY Perfect JSAT: SKY Perfect Pictures

+At the time of establishment in this new company, SKY Perfect JSAT holds an 83% ownership stake, while ITOCHU Corporation owns the remaining 17%.
+Later SKY Perfect JSAT decided to divest a 32% portion of its shares in SKY Perfect Pictures Inc. to iRightsport Inc., a fully owned subsidiary of ITOCHU Corporation.
+As a result of this transaction, iRightsport’s total stake rose to 49%, reflecting both the newly transferred shares and ITOCHU’s earlier investment.
+Despite this change, SKY Perfect JSAT maintains majority control with a 51% shareholding, ensuring that SKY Perfect Pictures remains a consolidated subsidiary within its group.

 Satellite fleet

 The JSAT constellation is a communication and broadcasting satellite constellation currently operated by SKY Perfect JSAT Group.
 It has become the most important commercial constellation in Japan, and the fifth of the world.
 It has practically amalgamated all private satellite operators in Japan, with only B-SAT left as a local competitor.

 It began in 1985 with the opening of the communication markets in Japan and the founding of Japan Communications Satellite Company, Satellite Japan Corporation, Space Communications Corporation.
 It grew by own investment, mergers and acquisitions of the parent companies.
 As of August 2016, it includes the fleets of three previously mentioned companies, Horizons Satellite and NTT DoCoMo and the DSN military network.